 He has lectured to diverse audiences both local and international covering Human Rights, Encryption Technology, Quantum Cosmology including unified field theory and Veda, Lagrangian, Therapeutic Jurisprudence, Consciousness and Counselling Psychology.
 He is a Founder Director of the Brain Technology and Neuroscience Research Centre-BTNRC set up to conduct scientific research, studies, and investigations in the fields of Brain Technology, Neuroscience, Psychology.
 Parapsychology, Sociology, and Human & Life Sciences.

 His explorations of the frontiers of consciousness, Ved in human physiology and quantum cosmology brought him into contact with a vast number of renowned scientists and researchers including His Holiness the Maharishi at Maharishi European Research University-MERU in Vlodrop and Rishikesh, Tony Nader, John Hagelin, Ron Wyatt, Diane Hawkey and many other renowned scientists.
 He was then appointed Country Director of the Maharishi University in Sri Lanka and helped students with satellite based programmes conducted by the University.
 In 2000, he organized a National Conference at the Hilton attended by about 50 scientists from Maharishi University.
-Later the Maharishi sent a private jet in which he traveled as a delegate of the Asian tour of the World Parliament for World Peace.
+Later the Maharishi sent a private jet to Colombo in which he traveled as a delegate of the Asian tour of the World Parliament for World Peace.

 Deep meditation learnt at this time was later continued with Godwin Samarasinghe at Nilambe and Peradeniya.
 He has also followed bioplasm and kirlian photography plus bio-energy research carried out by Prof.Victor Inyushin of Alma Ata.
 He had his training and certification in Ayurveda and Bioenergetics under Dr. David Frawley, Pandit Vamadeva Shastri of the American Institute of Vedic Studies-AIVS, USA.